-As you gear up for the spring of your junior year is a good time to start thinking about letters of recommendation for college.
+As you gear up for the spring of your junior year, it’s a good time to start thinking about letters of recommendation for college.
 It might seem premature since you’re probably still deciding where to apply, but it’s always better to ask early!
 Remember that your teachers will be writing many recommendation letters, and they may have more time to devote to writing them over the summer.
 As you start thinking about who you will ask to write for you, here are some things to keep in mind:

 Why do colleges want letters of recommendation?